aerobase/omnibus-aerobase-server/doc/settings/configuration.md

 ## Only start Unifiedpush services after a given filesystem is mounted

-If you want to prevent Unifiedpush services (NGINX, PostgresSQL.) from starting before a given filesystem is mounted, add the following to `/etc/unifiedpush/unifiedpush.rb`:
+If you want to prevent Aerobase services (NGINX, PostgresSQL.) from starting before a given filesystem is mounted, add the following to `/etc/unifiedpush/unifiedpush.rb`: